snekROmonoro/Browser-Version-Monitor/README.md

 ## Setup

-First step is to make sure your go.mod is up-to-date:
+First step is to make sure your go.mod is tidied:

 ```sh
 go mod tidy
 ```

+## Database Setup

+The database is self-hosted PostgresSQL.

+*cba explain how you host that so just google about it sob*

 ## Prisma